JulienPradet/as-light-as-a-feather/README.md

 npm run dev
 ```

-And you should be able to open a new tab at http://localhost:3000 where you can develop your brand new [canvas-jp](https://github.com/JulienPradet/canvas-jp) project.
+And you should be able to open a new tab at http://localhost:3000 where you'll see the results.

+Click on the result to load a new one.